TomerCatabi/Quantom-Tomography/README.md

   3. Saves the data for each camera in csv file with name extructed from the video's name

 Usage -
-  1. Ensure file (e.g. +90+112.5.mp4) is in the same directory as the script.
+  1. Ensure file (e.g. +90+112.5.mp4) is in the same directory as the script
   2. Run script to generate CSV file with the data extructed

 *Note -